kizza/Table-of-comments/README.md

 2. You can also run the plugin via the command palette (Crtl+ Shift + P).
 Simply find and execute "Table of Comments: Show"

+Then just like how you are able to quick-jump between functions and selectors you can now jump between the documentation and comment headings within your document.

 ### Outputting a table of contents (optional)